mandyschen/WashtenawWelcome/README.md

 Currently, the website is in progress.
 However, we plan to add several features that expand on both accessibility and ease of use.
 This includes:
 * API implementation for job and news pages
 * Translations into various languages
+* Audio options and more descriptive alt text
 * More streamlined UI/UX design
-* Imbed a video on how to navigate the site
+* Include a video tutorial on how to navigate the site